-Rotterdam has the biggest port in Europe, so if you work in trade then this city is the perfect place.
-There are also a few major energy providers in Rotterdam, so working in that industry is also perfect within the city.
+Rotterdam has the biggest port in Europe, so if you work in trade, this city is the perfect place.
+There are a few major energy providers in Rotterdam, so you’re in luck if you work for that industry.

 Things to do in Rotterdam